 Who is worth following?
 The short answer to that is influencers and experts.
 Tools such as WeFollow and Klear work wonders in finding real accounts.
 Using keywords and ads that relate to the business also helps.

 Those who landed nice jobs should not only stay there.
 Search all the time.
 Chances to get a better one are always out there.
-Also, take advantage of the apps we use every day.
+Also, take advantage of the social media apps we use every day.
 Many pros do that.
 New writers, for example, use Twitter to spread what they are crafting.

 This proves to be great when the times come to become a professional in the industry.
 Courses try to give students hands-on experience.
 They believe the best way to learn is by doing it.
 So, it’s a nice option to start doing this with a blog of their own.